Frederick Stewart, 4th Marquess of Londonderry: Background and education

 Frederick Stewart was born on 7 July 1805 at Grosvenor Square, Mayfair, London.
 He was the only child of Charles Stewart and his first wife Catherine Bligh.
 His father would become the 3rd Marquess of Londonderry but was at the time only the second son of Robert Stewart, 1st Marquess of Londonderry.
 His father's family was Ulster-Scots.
 Frederick's mother was the fourth and youngest daughter of John Bligh, 3rd Earl of Darnley.

 He was his father's only son from his father's first marriage.
 In 1812, while Frederick's father was serving in the army in the Peninsular War, Frederick's mother died.
 Frederick was seven.
 His father remarried seven years later in 1819 and Frederick's half-siblings were born.

 He was the only child of his parents but had younger half-siblings:

-Frederick was looked after by his uncle and aunt, Lord and Lady Castlereagh.
+Following the death of his mother and during his father's absence on military and diplomatic duties, Frederick was largely raised by his uncle and aunt, Lord and Lady Castlereagh.
 He went to Eton in 1814, where he stayed until 1820.
 After his father succeeded to the marquessate of Londonderry in 1822, Frederick Stewart became known by the courtesy title Viscount Castlereagh, which was to be his title for 32 years until 1854.
-He matriculated at Christ Church, Oxford in 1823.
+He matriculated at Christ Church, Oxford, in 1823.